serhiikamolov/laravel-jsonapi/README.md

 ```

 ## Expand Response with the Queries Log
-Enable `JsonAPI\Http\Middleware\QueryDebug` middleware and expand the `debug` section of a response with the information from the queries log.
+Enable `JsonAPI\Http\Middleware\JsonApiDebug` middleware and expand the `debug` section of a response with the information from the queries log.

 ```php
 namespace App\Http;